ai-christianson/RA.Aid/docs/docs/configuration/thinking-models.md

 This is related to the thinking mode format requirements.
 You can:

-- Use the `--disable-thinking` flag to turn off thinking mode
+- Use a model that doesn't support thinking mode, such as Claude 3.5 Sonnet
-- Upgrade to the latest version of RA.Aid which includes fixes for these errors
+- Upgrade to the latest version of RA.Aid which includes the automatic workaround for these errors
 - For long-running sessions, consider restarting the assistant periodically

 #### Excessive or irrelevant thinking